avnishn/mnist_digit_tracker_public/README.md

-# mnist publisher and subscriber
+# mnist digit tracker

 Write 2 ROS nodes in a single ROS package.
 ************************************
 # Installation
 Dependencies: Ros melodic, Opencv 3.2

-To install, clone this repo into your ros workspace and move all of the files inside the cloned repo into the src/ directory of your catkin_ws (Working on making this more intuitive)
+To install, clone this repo into your ros workspace src/ directory

 ************************************
 # How to Run